Almarch/ArduinoGotchi/README.md

 The emulation is on real time.
 It allows saving the game (by pressing the 3 buttons simultaneously), afterward it will be automatically loaded.

 /!\ EEPROM can only be written a limited number of times, use with parcimony.
-EEPROM reading is not concerned by this issue.

 ## Hardware